13 Rays to watch after the Arozarena deal

 The veteran starters: RHP Zach Eflin, RHP Zack Littell

-Eflin might be the most obvious trade candidate on the Rays’ roster.
-Contending teams always need pitching help, and he’s the kind of reliable, innings-eating veteran who could shore up any rotation.
+One of the most obvious trade candidates on the Rays’ roster, Eflin was traded on Friday to the Orioles for three prospects: INF/OF Mac Horvath (O's No. 10 prospect), RHP Jackson Baumeister (No. 17) and OF Matthew Etzel.
+The right-hander is the kind of reliable, innings-eating veteran who could shore up any rotation, and he will stay in the division to bolster Baltimore's staff.
 He’s also set to make $18 million next year, which is expensive by Tampa Bay’s standard.

 This browser does not support the video element.